Family members from The Big Bang Theory.

 - Not So Different: With Beverly, shockingly.
 Despite the two ladies' different beliefs, personalities and parenting styles, Mary and Beverly share the habit of having a favorite child who is very successful (Mary for Sheldon and Beverly for Leonard's brother and sister) and dismissing the others (Mary for Georgie and Missy and Beverly for Leonard).
 As a result, it turns out that Mary is not entirely the best type of mother, dismissing her daughter and being ungrateful and dismissive towards Georgie even when he has looked after her and Missy, made all those sacrifices and even becoming a successful businessman.
 In the Young Sheldon episode "An 8-Bit Princess and a Flat Tire Genius", Mary is not appreciative towards Georgie's new job with tires, instead focusing more on academics, which is what makes her and Beverly similar.

 - Parental Favoritism: While she claims to not have favorites, it's pretty clear she focuses more on Sheldon than her other two kids, almost to the point of Parental Neglect.
 An adult Georgie tells Leonard that out of all her children, she is the most proud of Sheldon and his accomplishments.
+She doesn't even bother hiding her favoritism towards Sheldon by the time he is an adult, since she describes Georgie and Missy as being "dumb as soup".

 - Parental Substitute: She tends to be this for Leonard; for all that she tends to be The Fundamentalist and is not particularly well-educated, she is nonetheless a much more loving and sympathetic figure than Leonard's own mother, who treats Leonard as an errant test subject.